 To learn more about Elizabeth Freeman, read chapter 1, “To Stand One Minute on God’s Earth a Free Woman,” in Speak a Word for Freedom: Women against Slavery.

 Britain ended the slave trade to its West Indian colonies in 1808, but, contrary to the expectations of British abolitionists, slavery itself did not wither away there.
-In the 1820s, millions of blacks were still toiling away in the plantations of British colonies like Jamaica and Barbados.
+In the 1820s, millions of blacks were still toiling away on the plantations of British colonies, including Jamaica and Barbados.
 English social reformer Elizabeth Heyrick was dismayed by the British abolition movement, which was advocating a slow approach – improving the lives of slaves while urging gradual emancipation.
 Heyrick believed that slavery was so unjust that no one had the right to ask slaves to wait around to be freed.
 She organized women’s antislavery groups and boycotts of West Indian sugar.
 Her powerful pamphlet Immediate, not Gradual Abolition made the men rethink their position, and by 1830, the men’s movement had changed its focus, committing itself to the full abolition of slavery.

 To learn more about Elizabeth Heyrick, read chapter 2, “No Middle Way,” in Speak a Word for Freedom: Women against Slavery.